TelenorStartIoT/tutorials/02-fipy-mqtt/README.md

 New versions and explanations of how to do the upgrade are made available on Pycom's own site here: https://docs.pycom.io/gettingstarted/installation/firmwaretool.html

-You are now ready to start creating your use case and register your device as a 'Thing' in the IoT platform Telenor Managed IoT Cloud.

 ## 4. Flash FiPy modem to Update the LTE-M Firmware (Voluntary step)